jhwang2525/readme-generator/README.md

 # **ReadMe-Generator**
-README Generator is an application created by Node.js and npm's inquirer that allows the user to create a professional README.

 ## Description
-ReadMe Generator
+Readme Generator is an application created by Node.js and npm's inquirer that allows the user to create a professional readme.md file.

 ## Table of contents
 - [Description](#Description)
 - [Installation](#Installation)